The Interactive & Immersive HQ

 Join The Interactive & Immersive HQ PRO and get over 200 hours of TouchDesigner training, 100+ custom-built tools and project files, and access to a private community where Matthew Ragan and Elburz Sorkhabi answer your questions daily.

-Hey everyone, welcome to our TouchDesigner Beginner Crash Course!
+Hey everyone, welcome to our TouchDesigner Beginner Course!
 We’re really excited to have you here.

-My name is Elburz Sorkhabi and I’m going to be your instructor for this TouchDesigner tutorial series.
+My name is Elburz Sorkhabi and I’m going to be your instructor for these TouchDesigner beginner tutorials.

 My Background

-I’m the co-founder of The Interactive & Immersive HQ and one of the top TouchDesigner developers in the world.
-Over my career, I’ve performed on the world’s largest stages, developed custom software for the world’s biggest brands, led teams across the globe deploying large-scale media-art installations, authored the first book on TouchDesigner, and taught dozens of workshops at leading universities.
+I’m the Co-Founder of The Interactive & Immersive HQ and one of the top TouchDesigner developers in the world.
+Over my career, I’ve performed on the some of the largest stages, developed custom software for the biggest brands, led teams across the globe deploying large-scale media-art installations, authored the first TouchDesigner book, and taught dozens of workshops at leading universities.

 I’ve created technical solutions for a vast range of clients including Google, Kanye West, Netflix, Burj Khalifa, Nike, Under Armour, IBM, Visa, AMEX, Verizon, T-Mobile, and many more through new works in venues in Los Angeles, New York, Seattle, San Francisco, Toronto, Montreal, Dubai, Shanghai, Singapore, Tokyo, London, and Paris.